Questions? firstname.lastname@example.org | Live Chat | Login

-New notaries and notaries who have not renewed their commission in the past 10 years are required to take at least three-hours of state-approved education.
-Notaries renewing their commission whose last commission expired less than 10 years ago do not need to take this course.
+New notaries and notaries who have not renewed their commission in the past 10 years are required to take at least three hours of state-approved education.
+Renewing notaries whose last commission expired less than 10 years ago do not need to take this course.

 Your Florida Notary Commission will be valid for four years.

 Yes, the state requires all Florida notaries to hold a $7,500, four-year surety bond.
 This bond does not protect the notary but protects the public from any mistakes the notary might make.

 No, you submit your application with the original documentation to:

 Notaries.com will submit your application to the state, including the $39 state filing fee.

 No. As Notaries.com will submit your application to the state, you must send your original and signed application to us.